CodeSmith32/msgpack-js-micro/README.md

 - `"latin1"` strings will be considered char-buffers.
 The returned strings will not contain unicode characters.

 Default: `"utf8"`

+**`settings.bigInts?: boolean`**

+Whether or not to decode 64-bit integers as BigInts (if BigInts are supported).
+Other numeric types will be decoded as numbers.

+Notice: when a BigInt is encoded, if it's small enough, it won't be encoded as a 64-bit integer.
+This means that, when decoding, even if this setting is enabled, the decoded number will not be a BigInt, since a BigInt is not necessary to accurately represent the precision.
+If it is imperative that a certain value must be a BigInt after decoding, despite how big it is, it should be casted as a BigInt after decoding.

 #### Return: `any`
 Returns the Javascript object structure decoded from the packed data.